-Note: The 7 series/Zynq-7000 AP SoC and UltraScale device XPE spreadsheets do not have a PCI Express sheet.
+Note: The XPE spreadsheets of 7 series and later devices do not have a PCI Express sheet.
 For these devices, PCIe information is specified on the Multi-Gigabit Transceiver sheets.
 See Using the Transceiver Sheets (GTP, GTX, GTH, GTY, GTZ).